 On May 10, 1869, two ordinary steam locomotives rolled into Promontory and into history.
-Their stories span more than 130 years of triumph, tragedy, and loss that culminated in a happy ending right here at Golden Spike National Historic Site.
+Their stories span more than 130 years of triumph, tragedy, and loss that culminated in a happy ending right here at Golden Spike National Historical Park.

 Jupiter Heads West

 In September 1868, Schenectady Locomotive Works of New York built Central Pacific locomotives Storm, Whirlwind, Leviathan, and Jupiter.
 Like all Central Pacific locomotives built until 1870, they were dismantled from their frames, loaded onto a ship, and taken around South America’s Cape Horn to San Francisco, California.
 At San Francisco, the engines

 were loaded onto a barge and towed upriver to Central Pacific headquarters in Sacramento.
 There, they were reassembled and commissioned into service on March 20, 1869.
 Less than two months later, Jupiter pulled Central Pacific’s President, Leland Stanford’s, special train to Promontory Summit, Utah Territory, for the Golden Spike Ceremony.